CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/third-party-prerequisites.md

 The content duration must not exceed half an hour.

-If the course is longer, it should be divided into several zip packages (mono-SCO).
+As **we do not support MULTI SCO**, if the course is longer, it should be divided into several zip packages (mono-SCO).

 As the contents will be imported in a Crossknowledge learning path , this is not an issue.